U.S. disaster relief in a race against freezing cold

 RUNNING ON EMPTY

 Cuomo also announced the Defense Department would set up five mobile gas stations in the metropolitan area, providing people with up to 10 gallons of free gas.
-The New York State Division of Military and Naval Affairs later said emergency personnel and first responder vehicles would have priority.
+New York State Division of Military and Naval Affairs said the fuel was for personnel and first responder vehicles, which have priority.

 At least 1,000 drivers queued up at the Freeport Armory in Long Island, only to be told the gasoline would not arrive for at least eight hours more, one driver said.